Looking for a London Neighborhood Guide? Here’s my personalized guide to London Neighborhoods and the best places to live in the city. Enjoy!

-If you’re looking to live Thames side, head to Battersea.
+If you’re looking to live on the Thames side, head to Battersea.
 A riverside oasis from busy London — Battersea is the perfect place to be close to Central without being too in the grind.
 There’s also tons of art exhibitions to catch at the Battersea Arts Centre and of course, you’ve got the lovely Battersea Park.

 Closest Stations: Clapham Junction

 If you’re looking to be in the middle of it all, welcome to Central London.
 Mind you, these are the highest rent prices in London and I wouldn’t necessarily recommend living so close to everything (unless you want to).
-Regardless here are the best neighborhoods in the area.
+Regardless, here are the best neighborhoods in the area.